MirkoLouis/Anime_tracker/README.md

 **Roadmap -The progress-**

-Here's your text with asterisks added to each line:

 * The Database creation
 * Updated the database with 5 records per table.
 * Started to create the website with my friend who knows about html